-Recipes and Cooking Peanut Butter & Chocolate Truffle Mice 4.3 (4) Peanut butter and chocolate mousse transforms into adorable little mice cookies when you add almond ears and licorice tails!
+Recipes and Cooking Peanut Butter & Chocolate Truffle Mice 4.3 (4) Add your rating & review Peanut butter and chocolate mousse transforms into adorable little mice cookies when you add almond ears and licorice tails!
 By Gesine Bullock-Prado Published on November 1, 2014 Print Rate It Share Share Tweet Pin Email Prep Time: 45 mins Stand Time: 1 hr Chill Time: 1 hr Total Time: 2 hrs 45 mins Servings: 44 Yield: 44 mice Jump to Nutrition Facts Ingredients 8 ounce bittersweet chocolate pieces ½ cup creamy peanut butter 2 tablespoon unsalted butter, softened Pinch of salt ½ cup whipping cream Sliced almonds Red shoestring licorice Decorative nonpareils Directions In a small heat-proof bowl combine chocolate pieces, peanut butter, butter and salt; set aside.
 In a small saucepan bring whipping cream just to boiling over medium-high heat.
 Remove from heat and pour over chocolate mixture (do not stir).
 Let stand 5 minutes.
 Whisk until mixture is smooth.
 Let mixture stand at room temperature for 1 hour or until it has thickened to the consistency of a thick chocolate frosting.
 Line two baking sheets with parchment or waxed paper; set aside.
 Spoon chocolate mixture into a pastry bag fitted with a large round tip.
 Pipe mixture into quarter-size mounds on the prepared baking sheets, lifting the tip at an angle to create a pointy nose.
 Before chocolate has set, add 2 almond slices for ears, a 2- to 3-inch piece of shoestring licorice for the tail and nonpareils for the eyes.
 Chill at least 1 hour or until ready to serve.
-To Store: Place mice in a single layer in an airtight container; cover.
+Con Poulos To Store: Place mice in a single layer in an airtight container; cover.
 Store in the refrigerator for up to 7 days or freeze for up to 3 months.
 Rate it Print Nutrition Facts (per serving) 63 Calories 5g Fat 5g Carbs 1g Protein Show Full Nutrition Label Hide Full Nutrition Label Nutrition Facts Servings Per Recipe 44 Calories 63 % Daily Value * Total Fat 5g 6% Saturated Fat 2g 10% Cholesterol 5mg 2% Sodium 19mg 1% Total Carbohydrate 5g 2% Total Sugars 3g Protein 1g Calcium 6mg 0% Iron 0.4mg 2% Potassium 51mg 1% Folate, total 2.4mcg *The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.